princetsiq/blockhouse-task/README.md

 3. **Set Up GitHub Secrets**

-    In your respository settings, add the following secrets:
+    In your repository settings, add the following secrets:

     | Secret Name  | Description                        |
     |-------------|------------------------------------|